sparerowsacademy/cybersecurity-class-notes/webapp-sec/IDOR.md

 ffuf -u https://example.com/profile?FUZZ=1 -w /path/to/parameter_wordlist.txt -c
 FUZZ is a placeholder that FFUF replaces with each word from your wordlist.
 The response size or HTTP status code can indicate if a parameter is accepted by the server.

-4. Testing POST Requests with FFUF
+*4. Testing POST Requests with FFUF*

 You can also use FFUF to discover POST parameters by specifying -X POST and including a data payload:

 bash